 Nelson-Marlborough – no magazine extensions permitted

-West Coast – five shot rule (four in mag one in chamber) compulsory
+West Coast – five shot rule (total of four in mag, one in chamber) compulsory

-Don’t get caught out - swot the Rules and Regs - click here
+Don’t get caught out - swot the Rules & Regs - click here